Bolton readies Moscow visit amid U.S. concerns about missile treaty

 “Despite our objections, Russia continues to produce and field prohibited cruise missiles and has ignored calls for transparency,” the official said.

-Withdrawing from the INF treaty could have major implications for U.S. defence policy in Asia and towards its main strategic rival there, China, with which Trump is engaged in a trade war.
+Withdrawing from the INF treaty could have major implications for U.S. defense policy in Asia and towards its main strategic rival there, China, with which Trump is engaged in a trade war.

 China is not a party to the treaty and has invested heavily in conventional missiles as part of an anti-access/area denial strategy, while the INF has banned U.S possession of ground- launched ballistic missiles or cruise missiles of ranges between 500 and 5,500 km (311 and 3,418 miles).